The Vanguard Group Inc. has added a seventh subadviser and 12th portfolio manager to the $11.4 billion Vanguard Explorer Fund (VEXPX).

 Vanguard Explorer is managed primarily by Grantham Investment Management Inc., Kalmer Investment Advisers and Wellington Management Company LLP, which handle 76% of the fund's assets combined.
 Century Capital Management, Chartwell Investment Partners and Vanguard Equity Investment Group manage the rest of the fund.

 Vanguard Explorer, the second-largest actively managed small-cap fund, has performed well relative to its peers, finishing in the top half of its category over the trailing three- and five-year periods, according to Morningstar Inc.

 But the fund has had a harder time beating its index, the Russell 2500 Growth Index, and its small-cap-growth exchange-traded-fund sibling.

-Over the past 10 years, the fund has underperformed its index by 85 basis points a year, according to Vanguard's website.
+Over the past 10 years, the fund has underperformed its index annually by 85 basis points a year, according to Vanguard's website.